Friday, September 27, 2013

 It was sufficient in a notorious case at Columbia University for a crackpot extremist to get a promotion but not at Duke University.
 At any rate, we now see that crying bias is the first refuge of scoundrels.
 The real victims never get far enough along in the process for them to build a case and can never muster support from a biased media either.

-Posted by Barry Rubin at 2:45 PM
+Posted by Rubin Center at 2:45 PM